 The greatest danger of any organization is to lose sight of its reason for existence.
 This is especially true for the church.

-6s Recently I ed a link to an article that I found helpful: Worth reading: 5 Distinguishing Marks of a Fruitful Church https://t.co/JRgCBhmZ8d via @TGC — Mark McIntyre (@mhmcintyre) March 6, 2016 I thought I would take a few moments and capture some […]
+Recently I Tweeted a link to an article that I found helpful: Worth reading: 5 Distinguishing Marks of a Fruitful Church https://t.co/JRgCBhmZ8d via @TGC — Mark McIntyre (@mhmcintyre) March 6, 2016 I thought I would take a few moments and capture some thoughts in response to this article by Jarod Wilson.
+First, I would agree with […]

 When you got to church you’re really listening in to the secret wireless from our friends: that’s why the enemy is so anxious to prevent us going.
 He does it by playing on our conceit and laziness and intellectual snobbery.